-• What is the policy to assess good governance practices of the investee companies?
+What is the policy to assess good governance practices of the investee companies?

+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 All issuers in which investments are made are subject to a pre-investment good governance assessment and ongoing post-investment review of governance practices.
 The Sub-Advisor uses third-party data to assess an issuer's governance practices and supplements this with its fundamental research.